ruforavishnu/Delta-Deer/readme.md

 2. Polygon fill for concave n vertex polygon still not complete.
 3. Still not solved the scanline polygon fill algorithm.
 An edge has got itself placed inside the edgeList and its creating problems with plotting the lines.

+Commit#24
+Time spent: 50mins

+1. Seems that time spent in figuring out what went wrong shall be greater than figuring out and re-writing entirely new code.
+So, doing that.